nazarsosyak/adav-group/README.md

 > **Find the patient zero.
 > Identify the spreading patterns.
-> Reconstruct the outbreak,
+> Reconstruct the outbreak.
-> then politely ask the culprit to explain themselves in court. **
+> Politely ask the culprit to explain themselves in court. **

 Using a large stock-level dataset, we reconstruct the outbreak step by step.
 Each post in this blog is a **case file**: documenting signals, transmission paths, and moments where the market’s immune system failed.